aahsnr/arch-system/setup-scripts/final_script.md

 #### `arch_installer/packages.py`

-_This module cleanly categorizes and provides lists of all software to be installed._
+_This module categorizes all software to be installed._

 ```python
 # arch_installer/packages.py